ospalh/3d-printing/funnel-with-stand/description.md

 A funnel where the main parameters can be changed.
 You either get a special stand with it or not.

-To assemble, stick a sharpened pencil into the stand, the funnel on top of this pencil, and you can place your receptacle under the funnel.
+Stick a sharpened pencil into the stand and the funnel on top of this pencil.
+Then you can place your receptacle under the funnel.
 This is intended for light use.
 A few tea leaves rather than kilogrammes of sugar.

 I wanted a funnel with a rather low throat ratio, if that is the term,to fill paper tea filters.
 The tea leaves always jam in the necks